CartoDB/documentation/app/content/angular/getting-started.md

 ng g component modules/home/views/sidebar
 ```

-We are going to leave empty this component for now but we are going to configure routing so this component is loaded when we request the homepage for the application.
+We are going to leave this component empty for now but we are going to configure routing so this component will be loaded when we request the homepage for the application.
 We need to open the `app-routing.module.ts` file and configure the `routes` property to load the HomeComponent and its SidebarComponent child:

 ```Typescript
 const routes: Routes = [